sadece1eren/valentinesday-website-template/README.md

 ## 🎨 Customization

 You can easily:
-- Switch between styles
 - Edit messages
-- Change colors & fonts
+- Change colors & fonts (if you want)
 - Add images or icons
 - Disable or enable animations